ahasanular/code-context-analyzer/docs/architecture.md

 5. **Formatter builds structured output**

    - Outputs hierarchy based on folder/module structure
-   - Optional truncation or flattening via `depth`
+   - Optional truncation

 6. **Output sent to terminal or clipboard**

-   - If `--copy` is passed, summary is copied using `pyperclip`
+   - If `--no-clipboard` is passed, summary is copied automatically

 ---